 Use copper tongs with your pickling solution.
 Steel tweezers will cause any metal in the pickle to become copper plated.
 This is not irreversible, but it is a big pain to clean the plating off your metal and you will need to make a new batch of pickling solution.

 Make sure you’re working safely.
 It only takes one time to learn the hard way.
 Wear safety glasses, an apron and tie long hair back when you’re working in the jewelry studio.
 If you’re using a jeweler’s torch, make sure you have proper ventilation and a fire extinguisher.
 Keep long hair out of the flame and away from rotary tools.

 Guess how Katie Hacker learned most of these tips?
 That’s right, in the studio.
-Katie is the host of the PBS Series Beads, Baubles & Jewels, a talented designer and author of numerous book on jewelry making.
+Katie is the Editor of Beadwork Magazine, a talented designer and author of numerous book on jewelry making.